-Competent distribution of duties and responsibilities in a company is one of the most important conditions for effective and efficient work.
-As the long-term experience of companies involved in shows, in many organizations there is no clear division of labor between employees and departments, there are no specific job descriptions.
-Consequently, there is no answer to the question: "Who is responsible for what?"
-The division of labor makes it possible to arrange personnel in their workplaces, taking into account personal abilities, professional and business qualities, to increase the efficiency and productivity of workers.
-In turn, rationalizing and optimizing the division of labor in an organization is impossible without its regulation.
+Proper distribution of duties and responsibilities in the company is one of the most important conditions efficient and productive work.
+As the many years of experience of companies engaged in, in many organizations there is no clear division of labor between employees and departments, there are no specific job descriptions.
+Consequently, there is no answer to the question: “Who is responsible for what?”
+The division of labor makes it possible to assign personnel to jobs taking into account personal abilities, professional and business qualities, and to increase the efficiency and productivity of workers.
+In turn, it is impossible to rationalize and optimize the division of labor in an organization without its regulation.

 personnel records Moscow

-One of the main regulatory documents in the company are job descriptions, which fully and clearly reflect the functional duties of employees, their rights and responsibilities.
-The coherence and productivity of the entire organization largely depends on how correctly and competently they are drawn up.
-Job descriptions in refer to the group of so-called optional documents, i.e. formally, they are not mandatory personnel documents, however, their development, availability, application are recommended or prescribed by many state regulations and orders.
+One of the main regulatory documents in a company is job descriptions, which fully and clearly reflect the functional responsibilities of employees, their rights and responsibilities.
+The coherence and productivity of the entire organization largely depends on how correctly and competently they are compiled.
+Job descriptions belong to the group of so-called optional documents, i.e. Formally, they are not mandatory personnel documents, but their development, availability, and use are recommended or prescribed by many government regulations and orders.

-The job description contains the information necessary for both the management and recruiting companies to carry out a reasonable selection of candidates for vacant positions.
+The job description contains information necessary for both management and recruitment companies to carry out a reasonable selection of candidates for vacant positions.
 It contains the following sections.

 1. A common part.